Doichain/dapp/doc/en/rest-api.md

 List of REST API calls for the version 1.
 All call urls in version 1 start with ``/api/v1/``

-### Authentification
+### Authentication
-You need a valide token for some of the REST calls.
+You need a valid token for some of the REST calls.
 Get the token with:

 * Url: ``login``
 * Parameter: